fonoster/rox/README.md

 - `INTENTS_ENGINE` - Use to select the intents engine.
 Accepts `watson` or `dialogflow`. **Required**
 - `ASR_ENGINE` - Use to select the ASR engine.
 Accepts `google`. **Required**
 - `TTS_ENGINE` - Use to select the TTS engine.
 Accepts `google`. **Required**
+- `TTS_VOICE` - Name of the voice.
+Check https://cloud.google.com/text-to-speech/docs/voices for a list of Google TTS voices. **Required**
 - `INITIAL_DTMF` - Set if you want to send a DTMF at the begining of the call
 - `WELCOME_INTENT` - Set if you want to ask the backend for a welcome intent
 - `INTERACTION_TIMEOUT` - Timeout, in seconds, to ask again for user input.
 Use `-1` for no timeout.
 Defaults to `-1`